ShimmerGlass/consul-timeline/README.md

 ### Basic

-This will run the server on 0.0.0.0:8888 with no storage, for demonstration purpose.
+This will run the server on 0.0.0.0:8888 with memory storage, for demonstration purpose.

 ```yaml
 consul: